-One characteristic of scholarly writing is that it is to some extent based on previous research within the field or within related fields.
+One characteristic of scholarly writing is that it is based on previous research within the field or within related fields.
 References need to be made to all sources that have been used, according to accepted writing standards.

 This page presents an overview of the AWELU section on referencing.